Rafael Devers Preview, Player Props: Red Sox vs. Orioles

 Rafael Devers At The Plate

+- Devers has 140 hits, which is tops among Boston hitters this season, while batting .270 with 63 extra-base hits.

-- Among qualified hitters in MLB, he ranks 66th in batting average, 51st in on-base percentage, and 18th in slugging.
+- Among qualifying hitters in baseball, he ranks 51st in batting average, 46th in on-base percentage, and 18th in slugging.

-- Devers has had at least one RBI in 41.4% of his games this year (55 of 133), with more than one RBI 22 times (16.5%).
-He has also accounted for three or more of his team's runs in nine contests.
+- In 41.8% of his games this season, Devers has driven in at least one run.
+In 22 of those games (16.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.